 Your vet will most likely put your pet on a drip.
 This won’t take much time and will replace any fluids already lost.
 It will also prevent further dehydration.

-Another method to rehydrate Indian dogs is to administering fluid under their skin to form a camel-shaped hump.
+Another method to rehydrate Indian dogs is to administer fluid under their skin to form a camel-shaped hump.
 The fluid is then absorbed over a few hours.
 This method is less effective than a drip and is suitable for mild cases only.

 Your vet can also recommend oral solutions; however, they work only if your dog is still willing to drink.